She is Me - soul encounter & mythopoetic identity

 My main suggestion has five important aspects: spend extended time in soulitude, in nature, attune to your deepest longing, explore soul-based practice and develop your ways of knowing.
 Soulitude here refers to moving yourself away from human company but welcoming in nature’s wild beings.
 Nature reminds us of the present-centred, conversation that we can have with our wildest self and with nature wilderness all around us.
 This nature-based soulitude could be a soul quest, as I describe below, or at least a day in nature.
 Longing is a powerful portal to soul.
 Connect with your full-bodied, wholehearted experience of longing for a deeper life, in whatever way this longing has meaning for you.
 Then alchemise your longing, and whatever is emergent, with soul-based practices, attuned carefully to your individual path.
 Develop all your wild ways of knowing - your deep imagination, full embodiment, intuition, deep awareness, full emotional expression and so on - to uncover the underneath of whatever is emergent.
 Trust what is emergent.
 When we trust whatever is emergent in our path, whether it is painful or joyous, then the next step is revealed.
 Soul only shows us the next step and, as always, the next step is right where we are, not where we want to be.
 You may need guidance from a soul guide who can help you stay on the wild track of soul.

-After a soul encounter there is a a profound shift in identity.
+Soul encounter provkes a profound shift in identity.
 As Bill Plotkin writes: “her ultimate place is identified not by any social forms or roles, but, rather, by the symbols, stories and archetypes unearthed from the deep structures of her psyche and by the way the world invites her to belong to it.”
-(3) We step into what Bill Plotkin calls our mythopoetic identity.
+(4) We step into what Bill Plotkin calls our mythopoetic identity.
 A mythopoetic identity is the way we experience and identify with our own soul, in the form of a mythic, poetic, symbolic expression of the soul-self.
 The soul, like spirit, is beyond definition or explanation, but our mythopoetic identity mirrors back some of the essential symbolic features of this soul-self.
 I like to think of a mythopoetic identity as the individual archetype of ourselves that is utterly our own.

 This mythopoetic identity is not created with the thinking mind.
 It is received through the grace of soul encounter.
 It might be received in one sudden revelatory encounter, or pieced together gradually over months or years, by weaving symbols and insights from several soul encounters.
 You might notice the emerging of mythopoetic identity in the soul encounter below, reflected in the exclamation, “She is Me!”